Next: Statistical tests to assess

 its cumulative distribution function.

-We define as the integral of the cumulative distribution function:
+as the integral of the cumulative distribution function:

 |